LamininSolutions/mfsql-connector/source/procedures/spMFObjectTypeUpdateClassIndex.rst

 2021-03-17  LC         Set updatestatus = 1 when not matched
-2022-04-12  LC         Add logging, remove updating MFclass, add error handling 2023-02-17  LC         Resolve bug on not updating class
+2022-04-12  LC         Add logging, remove updating MFclass, add error handling 2023-02-17  LC         Resolve bug on not updating class 2023-08-30  LC         Add is incremental as a parameter
 ==========  =========  ========================================================